 The temporary changes allowed employers to check a possible employees right to work online.
 This meant that candidates were expected to send a scanned copy through email and held up the original document to the camera during a virtual meeting.
+From 21st June, candidates are expected to provide physical copies of their documents and employers must check this face-to-face.
+The employer will then scan the documents, record the date of the check and keep this on file to prove their right to work.

 What is The Right to Work Scheme?